Im-Bee/Mass-Files-Compare/README.md

 The release version gets somehow flaged by windows defender.
-At least that's what i think, because at some point program can't open files anymore and an automatic scan starts.
-Debug version somehow works fine.
+At some point program can't open files anymore and an automatic scan starts.
+Debug version works fine.